-Colds, stomach viruses, fevers and rashes are unpleasant for kids and nerve-wracking for parents, especially if it’s your child’s first illness.
+A cold, stomach virus, fever and rash are unpleasant for kids and nerve-wracking for parents, especially if it’s the first time your baby has been sick.

 These tips will help you decide when to call the pediatrician and keep your child comfortable if it’s not time to see the doctor.